 My reasoning for not transitioning into natural makeup is that I have so many favorite products that do amazing things.
 While natural skincare has helped soothe my sensitive skin and keep breakouts in check, the idea of using an organic mascara in place of my beloved Charlotte Tilbury Legendary Lashes ($32) seemed like a steep downgrade.
-Same goes for my foundation—there may be toxins and hard-to-pronounce add-ins I probably could go without absorbing into my system, but it performs so well.
+The same goes for my foundation; there may be toxins and hard-to-pronounce add-ins I probably could go without absorbing into my system, but it performs so well.
 I just can't imagine something plant-based living up to my makeup-bag staples.
 (Full disclosure: I know I sound like a total naïve makeup snob, but this is my thought process.)

-I gave them a list of all of the usual makeup products I use on a daily basis, and they brought with them their natural alternatives to test whether they can hold a candle to my tried-and-true favorites.
+I gave them a list of all of the usual makeup products I use on a daily basis, and they brought their natural alternatives to test whether they can hold a candle to my tried-and-true favorites.
 Could they stand up against my usual brands?
 Keep scrolling to find out.

 However, this was just one test, and I can't speak for natural beauty products as a whole by only judging a few.
 This swap definitely made me want to dive deeper into the world of natural beauty because knowing that my products are free of toxins (not to mention cruelty-free) makes me feel a lot better about the application and wearing process.
 Perhaps I'll become a full-fledged naturalist after all.